graalvm/vscode-extensions/graalvm/index.md

   * Select the destination folder

 If you prefer GraalVM Community Edition, the installation wizard will download the package from [Github](https://github.com/graalvm/graalvm-ce-builds/releases) in the background and display the progress.

-If you select GraalVM Enterprise Editon, you will be prompted to accept the Oracle Technology Network License Agreement and requested to enter your email address.
+If you select GraalVM Enterprise Edition, you will be prompted to accept the Oracle Technology Network License Agreement and requested to enter your email address.
 Providing your email address is mandatory.

 ![Accept Oracle License Agreement](images/otn_license_accept.png)

 The installation wizard will download the package from [Oracle Software Downloads](https://www.oracle.com/downloads/graalvm-downloads.html) in the background and display the progress.
-If you are behind a proxy, setup your proxy configuration by the "Setup Proxy" command or by overriding the `http_proxy` and `https_proxy` environment variables.
+If you are behind a proxy, setup your proxy configuration using the "Setup Proxy" command or by overriding the `http_proxy` and `https_proxy` environment variables.

 At the same time, the "Install Optional GraalVM Components" window will pop up suggesting to install additional plugins (JavaScript and Node.js support, LLVM, etc.) to GraalVM:

 ![Install Optional GraalVM Components](images/install_optional_components_popup.png)

 Once you confirm, you are taken to the selection list:

 ![Select Components to Install](images/install_components_view.png)

 ### Add Existing GraalVM

-The **Add Existing GraalVM** action allows you to select the existing GraalVM installation from your local disk.
+Use the **Add Existing GraalVM** action to select an existing local GraalVM installation.
 As in the previous installation scenario, you are prompted to set the GraalVM installation as default, and to install additional plugins, if not already installed.
 **Add Existing GraalVM** can also be invoked by using an icon on the side of the **GRAALVM: INSTALLATIONS** panel.

 ### Set Default Java

 Upon installation completion, the "Set Default Java" action is invoked.
-To set a newly added GraalVM active, click the “home” icon by the side of the installation:
+To set a newly added GraalVM active, click the home icon by the side of the installation:

 ![Activate GraalVM](images/activate_graalvm.png)